 • Automatically start tunnel: on

-• 16 tunnels in/out (maximum): 3 hops for good anonymity, outproxies not concerned with their own anonymity could reduce this for more performance.
+• TOTAL of 16 tunnels in/out (maximum) across all routers: 3 hops for good anonymity, outproxies not concerned with their own anonymity could reduce this for more performance.
+If you have 2 routers, use 8 tunnels for each.

 • Reduce tunnels to conserve resources: idle period 15-20 minutes, reduced count: low number like 2-3.
 This usually works well since the tunnels can be built back in an order of ms’s on a good i2p router and not wasting resources keeping them open.
 It could introduce a slight delay though.
 High traffic situations might make sense to leave that off.